ethersphere/swarm/swarm/docs/smash/smash.rst

 As it turns out, collective auditing has great advantages in policing correct synchronisation.
 As a result of recursive audits, when audit responses are retrieved, the audit requests come from nodes independent of the owner.
 This helps nodes to identify neighbours that refused to sync.
 If an audit request reaches a node that is most proximate to the target chunk, the node recognizes that it is a chunk that it was  supposed to receive while syncing with one of its peers.
 If it did not, then it sends an  audit request to the chunk's guardian and feedback to its parent auditor.

-This can be thought of as a  warning to the guardian.
-If they still keep the chunk to themselves, they will lose their deposit as a result of litigation.
+This can be thought of as a  warning to the guardian (or in fact the node that acts as custodian).
+If they still keep the chunk to themselves, they will lose money their deposit as a result of litigation.
 Even if they are innocent, they are motivated to forward since that is cheaper still than litigation.
 Therefore they will forward the audit request to  their appropriate online peer towards the node they had originally forwarded it to.
-If all nodes delegate and forward, the proximate node will eventually receive the chunk.
+If all nodes delegate and forward, the proximate node will eventually receive the chunk (see :numref:`Figure %s <fig:policing>`.
 Interestingly, this situation could also happen as a  result of network growth and  latency.
 We conclude that SWINDLE recursive auditing can repair retrievability [#]_ .

 .. rubric:: Footnotes
 .. [#] Note that adaptation to network  growth and shrinking is taken care of by the syncing protocol.
 However if network connections are saturated and/or nodes have not yet heard of each other it could happen that they are genuine yet appear not synchronized.
 We restrict these cases to the case when the offending node issues a proof that they believed to be the most proximate one to the target.

+..  _fig:policing:

+..  figure:: fig/policing.pdf
+    :align: center
+    :alt: repair retrievability with audit
+    :figclass: align-center

+    The arrows represent local transactions between connected peers.
+After the audit reaches the closest node and the chunk is not found, the closest node challenges the guardian who in turn challenges the node it originally bought a receipt from, and so on until the challenge lands on the current custodian who now has the chance to connect to the node closest to the chunk address or at least a registered node closer.

 If the proximate node gets the chunk, it calculates the audit secret and the audit can continue.
 If there is a delay longer than the timeout, the audit concludes and litigation starts.
 Note that litigation is only possible as long as the initiator includes the address of the real proximate node.
 If such an address is not provided, an offending node further out claiming to be proximate cannot be  prosecuted.